Community Calendar

 Jersey Shore Partnership - Did you know that bathing water quality at New Jersey’s ocean and bay beaches is checked at least once a week?
 Testing is done more frequently here than in any other state to make sure that our water is safe for swimming.
 New Jersey has set the standard for nationwide water quality testing.
 The Jersey Shore Partnership is New Jersey’s leading champion for beach protection and replenishment.
 To learn more, visit jerseyshorepartnership.com.

-The Ashley Lauren Foundation, a non profit, charitable organization dedicated to bringing hope and help to children in New Jersey who have been diagnosed with cancer seeks volunteers throughout the state to help them achieve this goal.
+The Ashley Lauren Foundation, a nonprofit, charitable organization dedicated to bringing hope and help to children in New Jersey who have been diagnosed with cancer seeks volunteers throughout the state to help them achieve this goal.
 Volunteer opportunities include providing material & emotional support, helping with parties & other fun activities for the children, helping with grant writing, public relations and media support, legal assistance, office help and printing services.
 Please call 732-458-4200 or visit ashleylaurenfoundation.org for more information.

 Did you know nearly twenty percent of adults living in New Jersey cannot read a newspaper, fill out a job application, decipher a train or bus schedule, or understand verbal instructions in the workplace?
 Literacy Volunteers of Monmouth County is seeking volunteer tutors to teach basic literacy and English as a Second Language to local residents in Monmouth County.
 There are presently students waiting for tutors.
 They need your help.
 Training classes are being conducted now and throughout the coming months.
 Contact Literacy Volunteers of Monmouth County at 732-571-0209 or visit www.lvmonmouthnj.org.